Note: This is part 1 of 7 of the five vayus series.

-Prana (aka Shakti) springs forth from the unmanifest field of Awareness (aka Shiva) and takes on different properties as it condenses into and interacts with form.
+Prana (aka Shakti) explodes outward from the unmanifest field of Awareness (aka Shiva) and takes on different properties as it condenses into and interacts with form.

 The particular form we are concerned with here is the human body.
-To be more specific, we’ll be looking more deeply into the bodily layer referred to as the pranic body or pranamaya kosha.
-For more information on the koshas check out this article series here.
+Specifically, we’ll look more deeply into the bodily layer called the pranic body or pranamaya kosha.
+For more information on the koshas, check out this article series here.

 For centuries, yogis have observed this movement and examined its different attributes and functions.
 Some of the texts they wrote on the subject delineate two main traits of Prana.
 Others break it down into three, five, ten, or other configurations.
 These are all attempts to categorize Prana’s actions and qualities.

-In this article series we’re going to examine what is referred to as the five pranas, or the five vayus.
+In this article series, we will examine what the yogis call the five pranas or the five vayus.

 The 5 Aspects of the 1 Prana

-- Prana vayu.
+Prana vayu.
 The inward flowing force seated in the chest and operating above the navel center.
-(Here the term ‘prana’ is used as one of the 5 aspects of the one universal Prana.)
+(Here, the term ‘prana’ is used as one of the five aspects of the universal Prana.)

-- Vyana vayu.
-The force of circulation which moves outward from the navel center toward the periphery of the body.
+Vyana vayu.
+The force of circulation which moves outward from the navel center toward the body’s periphery.

-- Udana vayu.
-Seated in the throat, this force brings energy upward from the navel center into the higher areas of the body.
+Udana vayu.
+This force is seated in the throat and brings energy upward from the navel center into the higher areas of the body.

-From this brief description, you’ll notice that all the movements of the vayus relate back to the navel center (manipura chakra).
-This is because all of the 72,000 nadis (subtle channels of energy) in the body originate in manipura.
+From this brief description, you’ll notice that all the movements of the vayus relate to the navel center (manipura chakra).
+This is because all of the body’s 72,000 nadis (subtle energy channels) originate in manipura.

-The functions of the vayus are not difficult to understand.
-Having said that, there’s some confusion and contradiction surrounding the terms ‘prana’ and ‘apana’.
-Let’s explore this for a moment before moving on so we’re all on the same page.
+Although the functions of the vayus are easy to understand, confusion and contradiction surrounding the terms prana and apana is common in the yoga community.
+Let’s explore this briefly before moving on so we’re all on the same page.

 Some sources describe prana as the ingoing breath and apana as the outgoing breath.
 Others claim the opposite is true.
 Still other sources state that prana alone regulates all respiratory functions.

-There is a strong argument that both of the first two positions are incomplete.
-A more universal explanation has to do with the areas of the body where the life-force functions.
+There is a strong argument that the first two positions are incomplete.
+A more universal definition involves the areas of the body where the life-force functions.
 Prana moves above the navel, apana below the navel.

-I prefer to approach the topic in this way because almost everyone agrees on the general location and function of all five vayus.
-So, the main focus of these articles will be on the movement of life-force throughout the body rather than on the function of the respiratory system alone.
+I prefer to approach the topic this way because almost everyone agrees on the general location and function of all five vayus.
+So, the main focus of these articles will be on the movements of life-force throughout the body rather than on the function of the respiratory system alone.

 Going Forward: Exploring the 5 Vayus

-The five vayus are a microcosmic map that provides us with a simple understanding of the complex interaction of energies taking place within us.
-Like the ancient siddhas we inherited this map from, we can use it to chart our journey toward awakening.
+The five vayus are a microcosmic map that provides a simple understanding of the complex interaction of energies within us.
+Like the ancient Siddhas we inherited this map from, we can use it to chart our journey toward awakening.

-Throughout this series we’ll learn how to better read the map of the five vayus.
-Exploring each of energies, we’ll discover how they function and learn how we can cooperate with them more fully.
-As we conclude the series, we’ll examine the role the vayus play in our practice of Rudra Meditation.
+Throughout this series, we’ll learn how to read the map of the five vayus.
+Exploring each of the energies, we’ll discover how they function and how we can cooperate with them more fully.
+As we conclude the series, we’ll examine the role of the vayus in our practice of Rudra Meditation.